 Step Four: Application Of Polisher

-At this point in the process, your pontoon boat should have been washed, cleaned, buffed, and then cleaned again.
-Now, your pontoon boat is officially ready for the moment you have been waiting for.
+Your pontoon boat should have been washed, cleaned, buffed, and then cleaned again at this point in the process.
+Now, your pontoon boat is officially ready to be polished.

-For me, this is my favorite part of the entire process.
-Now, it’s vital that you purchase a high-quality polisher for the job.
-There are many different polishers on the market that can help restore the shine or enhance the shine on your boat.
+Now, you must purchase a high-quality polisher for the job.
+Many different polishers on the market can help restore the shine or enhance the shine on your boat.

 My favorite product is the Shark Hide Aluminum Pontoon Boat Polish.
 In fact, this product is probably a favorite of all pontoon boaters; it’s that good.
-Not only this, it’s incredibly easy to use.
+Not only this, it’s effortless to use.

 The Shark Hide brand has many different products to help maintain a pontoon boat.
 If I need anything with my ship, I try to see what this brand has first.

-Now, depending on the pontoon boat polisher that you purchase may alter the instructions for polishing your boat.
+Depending on the pontoon boat polisher that you purchase, you may alter the instructions for polishing your boat.
 It’s recommended that to apply polish, you should use a variable speed polisher.
 You can also use your hands with a polishing pad if you would like.

 From there, you will want to take the polisher and mix it with water.
-In my experience, three parts water for 1 part polisher is a safe bet and the recommended amount of the experts.
+In my experience, three parts water for 1 part polisher is a safe bet and the experts’ recommended amount.
 Be sure to check the polishing company’s instructions first.

 Step Five: Final Rinse